pbmanis/cnmodel/INSTALL.md

         source $ENVNAME/bin/activate
         python setup.py develop

-        # note that you will need to activate the environment once this script exists.
+     Note: You will need to activate the environment once this script exists.

 ## Convenience Functions
-Under Unix systems (OSX)For either of A or B, you can create a convenience alias to switch the environment and get into the directory.
+Under MacOS/Unix systems you can create a convenience alias to switch the environment and get into the directory.

-Add the following lines to your .zshrc:
+Add the following lines to your .bash_profile, .bash_rc, .csh or .zshrc:

     # clean deactivation - no message if there is no deactivate
     # command, otherwise, just do it.